 Creating a comfortable home away from homeConsultant: Jerram Tocker Barron Architects

 Mechanical Contractor: Tim Miller Plumbing

 Naylor Love was engaged by the University of Canterbury to design and build a modern student accommodation facility at the University’s Dovedale Campus.
 The development comprised 16 two-storey townhouses and 10 single-bed apartments, with a total of 90 bedrooms plus kitchens, living spaces, and bathrooms.

 Designed by Christchurch architects Stufken & Chambers, the build utilized prefabricated technology with modular components.

 The prefabrication methodology and build sequencing applied by Naylor Love meant that Beattie Air Conditioning had specific a time frame for the installation of product provided by Central Heating New Zealand.
-More than 100 radiators were installed throughout the student village which were powered by 3 Fiorini HPT units.
-In theme with the prefabricated village, HPT units come pre-assembled with a buffer tank and pump enclosed in a weatherproof casing.
-The complete system speeds up the installation and commissioning of a commercial heating system.
-Fiorini’s HPT units also provided the majority of domestic hot water for the student village.
+More than 100 radiators were installed throughout the student village.
+In theme with the prefabricated village, three HPT units, which come pre-assembled with a buffer tank and pump enclosed in a weatherproof casing, were installed to circulate the hot water generated by the air-to-water heat pumps.
+HPT units simplify and speed up the installation and commissioning of a commercial heating system.

 The environmentally friendly student village has maintained its clean, green image with the installation of a low-cost district heating solution.
 The system which was designed by Central Heating New Zealand aligns with the University of Canterbury’s environmental and sustainable design criteria.